Gatenox/GatenoxDevelopersHub/verifier-how-to/start-onboarding-customers-with-gatenox/apply-via-gatenox.md

 </a>
 ```

 The "GATENOX" code in href link should be replaced with your referral code.
-It is available to copy from "Settings" menu, tab "Company account" ([#where-is-my-referral-code](referral-code.md#where-is-my-referral-code "mention")).
+It is available to copy from "Settings" menu, tab "Company information" ([#where-is-my-referral-code](referral-code.md#where-is-my-referral-code "mention")).
 {% endtab %}

 {% tab title="button.css" %}